beetosu/Miiverse-Museum/README.md

 # Miiverse-Museum

-This will be a twitter bot, dedicated to showcasing random drawings from "Miiverse", a social media site for Nintendo 3DS/WiiU owners that has been discontinued since 2017.
+This is a twitter bot, dedicated to showcasing random drawings from "Miiverse", a social media site for Nintendo 3DS/WiiU owners that has been discontinued since 2017.

 ## ACKNOWLEDGEMENTS